intra2net/paperbackup/README.md

 ## Similar projects

+###### paperbackup with reportlab backend https://github.com/tuxlifan/paperbackup

+Should behave the same as this paperbackup but with using reportlab instead of PyX/LaTeX for PDF generation.
+Any discrepancies should be filed at https://github.com/tuxlifan/paperbackup/issues

 ###### PAPERBACK http://ollydbg.de/Paperbak/

 Although it is GPL 3, it is currently available for Windows only.
 It uses it's own proprietary